Jonkelly5764/230-lab-escape/README.md

 4. Step into the function `magic_calc()` to find out why the `double` variable `magic` has the printed value.

-You will report your findings from bullets 3 and 4 in the associated lab assignment on Gradescope.
+You will report your findings from bullets 3 and 4 in the associated lab assignment for this course on Gradescope.